 Improve access to higher internet speeds in Foard County by increasing community engagement and working with internet service providers (ISPs) to address access and affordability.

 The FCC currently defines broadband (high-speed internet) as speeds higher than 25 Mbps download and 3 Mbps upload (25/3).
 However, the speeds necessary to run most modern applications, and use more than a few devices at a time, are 100 Mbps download and 10 Mbps upload (100/10).
 According to the most recent data, 99.6% of Foard County households have access to internet service with 100/10 Mbps speeds, yet survey data indicates that the average reported download speed in Foard County is 30.86 Mbps.
 Additionally, only 28% of responding households subscribe to the internet with speeds faster than 25 Mbps download and 3 Mbps upload.
 This implies that most respondents are not subscribing to the highest available speeds.
-Low adoption rates are often related to the affordability of internet service or devices, lack of digital skills, or a low value placed on internet access.
+Low adoption rates are often related to the affordability of internet service or devices, or a lack of digital skills or a low value placed on internet access by residents.

 Addressing internet affordability concerns with area ISPs and promoting subsidy programs to residents can encourage more people to sign up for internet.
-For those who do not have internet at home, libraries are a great resource to fill the gap.
+For those who do not have internet at home, libraries are a great resource to fill the gaps.
 They are community hubs.
 They are sources of information, education, and community engagement.
-Libraries are also one of a community’s main resource for technology services and internet access.
+Libraries are also one of a community’s main resources for technology services and internet access.

 Action 1 – Establish broadband leadership and maintain community buy-in among stakeholders.

-Building on the work of the Foard County community broadband team, the County Commissioners Court should establish a permanent broadband committee to act as advisors to the county and appoint a broadband liaison to lead the effort.
+Building on the work of the Foard County community broadband team, the County Commissioners Court should establish a permanent broadband committee or council to act as advisors to the county and appoint a broadband liaison to lead the effort.
 Government planning and long-term community development strategies require community buy-in and participation.
 Establishing leadership is essential.
 Whether paid or volunteer, part-time or full-time, this person will be the point of contact for broadband in the county.
 They will be the person who stays up to date on all things broadband, new construction projects in the region, new laws, and funding opportunities, as well as maintains a local presence to keep the community interested and engaged in the process.